- Meaning of Trial Balance

 - Recast the totals of debit and credit columns of the trial balance.

-- Compare the account head/title and amount appearing in the trial balance, with that of the ledger to detect any difference in amount or omission of an account.
+- Compare the account head/title and the amount appearing in the trial balance, with that of the ledger to detect any difference in amount or omission of an account.

 - Compare the trial balance of the current year with that of the previous year to check additions and deletions of any accounts and also verify whether there is a large difference in amount, which is neither expected nor explained